Whale watching in Iceland

 Photo: The town of Akureyri

-Akureyri is the second largest city of the country, inhabited by approximately 18 000 people, it is an awesome place to see whales in Iceland.
+Akureyri is the second largest city of the country, inhabited by approximately 18 000 people.
+It is an awesome place to see whales in Iceland.

-Located in the north is the country, Akureyri is a good starting point for an excursion because the bay there is well protected from strong winds and waves, the sea is therefore most of the time very calm; it is perfect for families, kids and seasick people.
+Located in the north of the country, Akureyri is a good starting point for an excursion because the bay there is well protected from strong winds and waves, the sea is therefore most of the time very calm; it is perfect for families, kids and seasick people.

 You should also choose Akureyri because of the many activities you can do in the town after your tour, here are some ideas that you could like:

 - Akureyri botanical garden